 Address: 701 Silver Creek Rd NE, Rochester, MN 55906, United States

-In September 1990, work of creating the center was completed on a significant addition to the existing nature center, effectively tripling the main floor area and enabling Quarry Hill to meet the general public and school’s increasing needs.
+In September 1990, construction was completed on a significant addition to the existing building, effectively tripling the main floor area and enabling Quarry Hill to meet the general public and the school’s increasing needs.

-Science enrichment for schools, workshops for preschoolers through adults, community naturalist activities, birthday parties, and summer nature camps are available at the Quarry Hill Nature Center.
-Professional teachers and naturalists lead all of these courses and activities, guiding participants in exploring the natural world.
+Professional teachers and naturalists lead all these courses and activities, guiding participants in exploring the natural world.